jenny-tru/davidjenny/src/pages/travel-and-hotel.md

 ## Safety Harbor Resort & Spa

 The historic [Safety Harbor Resort and Spa](https://www.wyndhamhotels.com/trademark/safety-harbor-florida/safety-harbor-resort-and-spa/rooms-rates?&checkInDate=11/13/2024&checkOutDate=11/19/2024&corporate_id=1000079468) is located on 22 acres of pristine waterfront along Tampa Bay.
 This is the closest hotel to our venue and they have offered discounted room rates for our wedding guests.
-The rate is reserved for the entire weekend for our wedding celebration from 15th - 17th.
+The rate is reserved for the entire weekend for our wedding celebration from 14th - 18th.
+Please book ASAP as there are 2 other weddings booked with this resort for the same weekend.

 Check in is 4pm and check out is 11am.
 Parking is free with a room reservation.
 Prices shown does not have dining included.
 The resort has a gym, spa, tennis courts, and many more amenities listed on their site.